 - Do you work with other advisors?
 Who are they and what are their roles?

-Try to gain a better understanding of your client's existing relationships.
-It could be a chance to expand your own centers of influence and potentially establish fee-sharing arrangements with these individuals.
-Knowing why clients have decided to join or leave an advisor may help you avoid a relationship that has more burden than benefit.
+Based on the client's answers, you might discover opportunities to expand your own centers of influence and potentially establish fee-sharing arrangements with these individuals.
+Knowing why clients have decided to join or leave an advisor may also help you avoid a relationship that has more burden than benefit.

-Administrative details are important as well, so be sure you ask:
+Administrative details shouldn't be overlooked.
+Be sure you ask:

 - How many times would you like to be contacted each year?
 How would you like to be contacted (e.g., face-to-face, phone, e-mail)?